TRUSTEES

 KATE STEELE

-Dr JOHN FOX
+JOHN FOX

 John has worked in the field of pharmaceutical research and development for over 35 years, particularly in dementia, breast cancer and bone health.
 Semi-retired, he still sits as a non-executive director on the boards of two university start-up companies.
 He was an Army Reservist for many years, finally retiring in 2009, but still keeps active through hiking, cycling and the occasional run.
 A father of two grown up children, he has an ongoing interest in education and is Chair of Governors at a secondary school in Bath.
 John has been a Trustee of Orchard Vale Trust since 2019.